mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Navigation Bar

-- Display a navigation bar with links to start a new game, see details on how play, and audio toggle icon which indicates whether audio is on or off.
+- Display a navigation bar with links to start a new game, see details on how to play, and audio toggle icon which indicates whether audio is on or off.
 - User stories covered: 1, 2, 5, 7, 8, 15, 17

 ![See feature]()

 #### New Game Link and Button

-- A link in the navigation bar and buttons presented in win game modal, feedback form, and 404 page, that loads the index.html page clearing all game objects.
+- A link in the navigation bar and buttons presented in the win game modal, feedback form, and 404 page, that loads the index.html page clearing all game objects.
 - If the player has entered their name already, the player's name, score, and high score values are passed via parameter to index.html to be preserved in the new game.
 - If a player name has already been entered, the player skips the start game form and is prompted to place their ships.
 - If no player name has been entered, the start game form is presented so the user can enter their name and start a new game.
 - User stories covered: 1, 3, 7, 8, 15, 16 17